Exclusive: Neighbors point to Flores’ yard as likely location of Kristin Smart’s body

 After that, Paul Flores built a roughly 10-by-15-foot wood frame around the hole and placed rebar, metal reinforcing bars, inside.

 He rented a concrete truck and filled the frame.
 Once the concrete set, Paul Flores laid red bricks over the concrete.
-CalCoastNews reported and published pictures of bags of cement on Paul Flores’ front porch about a year ago.
+CalCoastNews reported on and published pictures of bags of cement on Paul Flores’ front porch about a year ago.

 He was working to add a second layer of bricks when he was arrested on April 13, 2021.